Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - SMOOTH SKIN EFFECT: Smooths out skin tones to slightly reduce blemishes and wrinkles.

 - WHITE BALANCE: Change the overall color temperature of the photo, from blue to yellow.

 - WHITE BALANCE SHIFT: Useful for adding/removing magenta and green hues, though you can also adjust blues and yellows.

 - HIGHLIGHT TONE: Increase or decrease contrast in the Highlight (bright) areas of the photo.
-Negative numbers decrease contrast and positive numbers increase contrast.
+Negative numbers decrease contrast, and positive numbers increase contrast.
 Learn more about Highlight & Shadow Tone in this post.
-Highlight & Shadow is combined into Tone Curve on the X-Pro3.
+Highlight & Shadow is combined into Tone Curve on the X-Pro3 and later.

 - SHADOW TONE: Increase or decrease contrast in the Shadow (dark) areas of the photo.
-Negative numbers decrease contrast and positive numbers increase contrast.
+Negative numbers decrease contrast, and positive numbers increase contrast.
 Learn more about Highlight & Shadow Tone in this post.
-Highlight & Shadow is combined into Tone Curve on the X-Pro3.
+Highlight & Shadow is combined into Tone Curve on the X-Pro3 and later.

 - COLOR: Adjusts color saturation.
 Standard saturation is 0, positive numbers add saturation, and negative numbers decrease saturation.
 Not available for monochrome images.

 - SHARPNESS: Useful for adjusting when you have fine detail.
 Standard sharpening is applied at -4 (not 0).
 So going to -4 doesn’t add softening, it just applies the minimum amount of sharpening.
 Going too high will introduce “halos” around edges.